Tame and wild theorem for the category of filtered by standard modules: Triangular interlaced weak ditalgebras

 \begin{definition} Assume that ${\cal A}=(T,\delta)$ is a weak ditalgebra with layer $(R,W)$.
 We say that this layer is \emph{triangular} if \begin{enumerate} \item There is a filtration of $R$-$R$-subbimodules $0=W_0^0\subseteq W_0^1\subseteq \cdots \subseteq W_0^r=W_0$ such that $\delta(W_0^{i+1})\subseteq A_iW_1A_i$, for all $i\in [0,r-1]$, where $A_i$ denotes the $R$-subalgebra $A$ generated by $W_0^i$. \item There is a filtration of $R$-$R$-subbimodules $0=W_1^0\subseteq W_1^1\subseteq \cdots \subseteq W_1^s=W_1$ such that $\delta(W_1^{i+1})\subseteq AW_1^iAW_1^iA$, for all $i\in [0,s-1]$. \end{enumerate} The layer is called \emph{additive triangular} iff each $W_0^i$ is a direct summand of $W_0^{i+1}$, for all $i$. ${\cal A}$ is called \emph{additive triangular} if it has an additive triangular layer. \end{definition}

-\begin{definition} Assume that $({\cal A},I)$ is an interlaced weak ditalgebra with layer $(R,W)$, then $({\cal A},I)$ is called a \emph{triangular interlaced weak ditalgebra} iff $(R,W)$ is triangular, as in last definition, and $I$ is an ${\cal A}$-triangular ideal of $A$, as in (\ref{D: triangular ideal and balanced ideal}). \end{definition}
+\begin{definition} Assume that $({\cal A},I)$ is an interlaced weak ditalgebra with layer $(R,W)$, then $({\cal A},I)$ is called a \emph{triangular interlaced weak ditalgebra} iff $(R,W)$ is triangular, as in the last definition, and $I$ is an ${\cal A}$-triangular ideal of $A$, as in (\ref{D: triangular ideal and balanced ideal}).
+Given a preordered set ${\cal P}$, a triangular interlaced weak ditalgebra $({\cal A},I)$ will be called ${\cal P}$-\emph{oriented} iff the underlying weak ditalgebra ${\cal A}$ is ${\cal P}$-oriented, see (\ref{D: biquiver P-orientado}). \end{definition}